Interstellar Object Accessibility and Mission Design: Testing Neural-Rendezvous in the JPL SmallSat Dynamics Testbed

 \subsection{Designing the Sensitivity Analysis}

-We want the variation of input parameters to span a realistic value that may be seen in a trade study during spacecraft development, but to also go beyond this to inform us of the limits of the algorithm.
-This can help define requirements for G\&C hardware during the design phase.
-It's not necessary to do every variation across the full trajectory space, so a deeper sensitivity analysis was done on a smaller set of trajectories and can be extrapolated to the other trajectories.
+We want the input parameters to span values that may be seen in a trade study during spacecraft development to understand any possible drawbacks of the algorithm.
+It's not necessary to run every variation across the full trajectory space, so a deeper sensitivity analysis was done on a smaller set of trajectories and can be extrapolated to the other trajectories.
 The selected variations can be found in Table \ref{tab:ssdt-params}.
-Coefficients were used as the controllable parameters for uncertainties, which is a factor that magnifies the gaussian noise (a coefficient of 0.5 means less uncertainty).
-Most test cases aimed at testing a single input parameter and included at least five runs per input parameter set to understand the performance distribution with no change in inputs.
-This helps give an idea as to the signal-to-noise of the input parameter's effect on the performance.
+A coefficient was used as the controllable parameter for relative position uncertainty, which is a factor that magnifies the Gaussian noise (a coefficient of 0.5 means less uncertainty).
+Test cases 1 and 2 intend to capture the performance spread with and without delivery error uncertainty (constant versus noisy delivery error across several runs).
+Test cases 3-6 are intended to capture sensitivities to changing parameters individually.
+Since each run had a random distribution, each set of parameters was run at least 3 times to capture a signal-to-noise of the performance's sensitivity to the parameter.
+The last test case ran repeated runs of a best-case and a worst-case scenario.